 Get emergency medical help if you have signs of an allergic reaction to Premarin: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop using this medicine and call your doctor at once if you have:
+Call your doctor at once if you have:

-heart attack symptoms - chest pain or pressure, pain spreading to your jaw or shoulder, nausea, sweating;
+- heart attack symptoms - chest pain or pressure, pain spreading to your jaw or shoulder, sweating;

-signs of a stroke - sudden numbness or weakness (especially on one side of the body), sudden severe headache, slurred speech, problems with vision or balance;
+- signs of a stroke - sudden numbness or weakness (especially on one side of the body), sudden severe headache, slurred speech, problems with vision or balance;

-signs of a blood clot in your leg - pain, swelling, warmth, or redness in one or both legs.
+- signs of a blood clot - sudden vision loss, stabbing chest pain, coughing up blood, pain or warmth in one or both legs;

 Common Premarin side effects may include:

-breast pain or tenderness;
+- breast pain; or

-vaginal itching or discharge, changes in your menstrual periods, light vaginal bleeding or spotting;
+- vaginal itching or discharge, changes in your menstrual periods, breakthrough bleeding.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.